 Wills, Probate, Tax & Trusts Article

-Yesterday's blog as for Dying Matters Awareness Week (8-14 May) was about Lasting Powers of Attorney.
+Yesterday's blog as for Dying Matters Awareness Week (10-16 May) was about Lasting Powers of Attorney.
 Dying Matters Awareness Week encourages people to talk about death, dying, bereavement and to plan for the future.
 Sometimes, unfortunately, advance planning is not done.
-If a person loses mental capacity and does not have a Lasting Power of Attorney in place, those who wish to assist or manage the patient's finances must apply to the Court of Protection to be appointed as their Deputy.
+If a person loses mental capacity and does not have a Lasting Power of Attorney in place, those who wish to assist or manage the person's finances must apply to the Court of Protection to be appointed as their Deputy.

 Applications to the Court of Protection usually concern property and financial affairs.
 The Court does have the power to make orders about Health and Welfare decisions, but only where the patient is unable to make those decisions for themselves.
 The Court are reluctant to grant orders relating to Health and Welfare decisions except in very limited circumstances.